pydata/xarray/doc/time-series.rst

 Datetime components
 -------------------

-xray supports a notion of "virtual" or "derived" coordinates for `datetime components`__ implemented by pandas, including "year", "month", "day", "hour", "minute", "second", "dayofyear", "week", "dayofweek", "weekday" and "quarter":
+xarray supports a notion of "virtual" or "derived" coordinates for `datetime components`__ implemented by pandas, including "year", "month", "day", "hour", "minute", "second", "dayofyear", "week", "dayofweek", "weekday" and "quarter":